Dylanuripark/CS-32-FP/README.md

 `main.py`: Script that serves as the server for the Wordle Unlimited game to generate a random word

+`client.py`: Script that serves as the client for the Wordle Unlimited game so that the player can input word guesses

+`words.txt`: txt file containing the word list imported from website linked in the online resources section

+`file1.txt`: txt file containing only a few words to use as a tester

+`dylan.py`: Script that is used exclusively as a tester function

 ## Functions

 ### `main.py`